hyperledger/fabric-samples/chaincode/marbles_transfer/README.md

 ```

   ![Org1 and Org2 agree on transfer](images/transfer_marbles_2.png)
 *Figure 2: After Org1 and Org2 agree to transfer the marble, the price agreed to by each organization is stored in their private data collections.
-A composite key of "MarbleforSale" is used to prevent a collision with the marble details and marble ownership record.
+A composite key for the seller and the buyer is used to prevent a collision with the marble details and marble ownership record.
 The price that is agreed to is only stored on the peers of each organization.
 However, the hash of both agreements is stored in the channel world state on every peer joined to the channel.*

 ## Transfer the marble from to Org2